johnmee/johnmee.com/pages/how-to-reinstall-postgresql-on-ubuntu.md

-title: Reinstall Postgresql on Debian and Ubuntu
+title: How to reinstall Postgresql on Debian and Ubuntu
 published: 2012-05-01
 tag: technical
 comments: Yes